 Look at the buds

 A copper-deficient plant is vulnerable when it comes to diseases since it is weak.
-If you are seeing the symptoms of copper deficiency in your cannabis plants, then you must act swiftly as it can lead to wilting and dying.
+If you are seeing the symptoms of copper deficiency in your cannabis plants, then you must act quickly as it can lead to wilting and dying.
 Below is what to do if your plant has copper deficiency.

 Monitor pH level